emdonahue/aiKanren/DOCUMENTATION.md

 Logging goals exported by this package can be included during tracing to print arbitrary text at the relevant depth in the outline.

 In addition to a trace of the entire program, it is possible to use proof goals to narrow down which parts of the space will be searched without affecting the contents of the substitution.
 A proof goal accepts a trace and ensures that all answers returned by its child goals conform to that trace.
-For example, to examine the behavior of a particular program synthesized by a relational interpreter, a common workflow is to run the trace interpreter with the ground program and collect the trace either directly from the state (using the `answer-type` parameter, or else from the trace output.
+For example, to examine the behavior of a particular program synthesized by a relational interpreter, a common workflow is to run the trace interpreter with the ground program and collect the trace either directly from the state (using the `reifier` parameter, or else from the trace output.
 The interpreter can then be re-run with a fresh program variable but with a proof goal that constrains it to follow only the path that synthesizes that particular program.
 This makes it possible to explore parts of the search space without corrupting the search behavior itself.

 For developers working with the actual library source, the library supports a function similar to Chez Scheme's trace-* functions where define, lambda, cond, and a number of other forms support an org-* prefixed version.
 This causes them to print debugging information when tracing is enabled.
 Tracing can be forcibly enabled using the `org-trace` form, and internal functions will then print their arguments and return values at the appropriate level of the outline.